 This isn’t the first time we’ve seen a connection between mindful eating and weight control either.
 While we still have a lot to learn on the topic earlier studies have found that learning to focus on eating can help with eating disorders and weight loss.

 In another randomized controlled study 150 volunteers who were binge eaters (an eating disorder where folks eat large amounts of food in short periods of time) were divided into three groups.
-One group learned mindfulness eating techniques, one was given standard psychological treatment and the third group served as a control.
+One group learned mindfulness eating techniques.
+The second group was given standard psychological treatment.
+And the third group served as a control.

 Both the mindful eating techniques and the standard treatment helped reduce binging and episodes of depression.
-But the mindful eating folks reported enjoying their food more, and they appeared to have less of a struggle with controlling their binging behaviors.2
+But the mindful eating folks reported enjoying their food more.
+Plus they appeared to have less of a struggle with controlling their binging behaviors.2

 Another study, published in the Journal of Nutrition Education and Behavior, revealed how mindful eating can be used to manage our weight, including when eating out in restaurants.3 Volunteers were randomly assigned to an intervention group who received mindfulness training or a control group.